01 Path / Evaluating

 /plugin install linked-intent-dev@jszmajda-lid

-After that, tell Claude what you want to build.
+After that, tell your agent what you want to build.
 You'll see an HLD first (with 2–3 architectural alternatives for big decisions), then LLDs for each component, then EARS specs, then tests-first, then code.
 Every phase stops for your approval.

 Full greenfield walkthrough